HMuraja/p5-book-review/README.md

     - [x]  **Acceptance Criteria 2:** Leaving comments is easy and straight forward.
     - [x] **Acceptance Criteria 3:** Editing or deleting comments is easy and straightforward.
     - [x] **Acceptance Criteria :** Display edit/delete option only for the logged in users.
+- **How the Criteria was tested**:
+    - When user was logged in a review form was rendered under the review on the review page, if user is not logged in comment form is absent and not accessible.
+    - Leave a comment form was easy and straighforward to fill, field for the text and submit for creating the comment instance.
+    - Clicking submit generated comment instance successfully and the comment was visbile underneath the form.
+    - All comments left state clearly the name of the owner, date created and the comment itself.
+    - Edit icon was clearly visible for the logged in owner of the comment, and cliking the icon opens a menu with two option edit and delete.
+    - Editing opens a edit form, with simple edit field with the text and submit button.
+Submit successfully upated the comment.
+    - Clicking delete successfully deleted the comment.
+    - Also the comment counter on each review was updated once a comment was edited or deleted.

 </details>
 <details>
 <summary>USER STORY: Like reviews</summary>